SkypLabs/personal-blog/content/pages/publications.md

 +++
 ### Blog Posts

-* ["Parsing .DS_Store files with ZAP", ZAP Blog, 08 Sep, 2023][zap-ds-store]
+* ["Parsing .DS_Store files with ZAP", ZAP Blog, Sep.
+08, 2023.][zap-ds-store]
-* ["How to use Git in a secure way", Avatao Blog, 04 Sep.
-  2018][avatao-git-security] (also on [Medium][avatao-git-security-medium])
+* ["How to use Git in a secure way", Avatao Blog, Sep.
+04, 2018.][avatao-git-security] (also on [Medium][avatao-git-security-medium])

 ### Magazines

-* [P.-E. Raoul, "Kaitai Struct: one parser to rule them all!", PagedOut!, no.
-  3, p.
-28, Dec-2023.][pagedout-kaitai-struct]
+* ["Kaitai Struct: one parser to rule them all!", PagedOut!, no.  3, p.
+28, Dec.
+  2023.][pagedout-kaitai-struct]
-* [Raoul, P-E. "ProbeQuest", Hakin9 Magazine, vol. 13, no. 05, Jul.
+* ["ProbeQuest", Hakin9 Magazine, vol. 13, no. 05, pp. 180-190, Jul.
-  2018, pp. 180-190][hakin9-vol13-no05]
+  2018.][hakin9-vol13-no05]

 ### Research Papers

-* [Abi-Lahoud, E., Raoul, P-E., Muckley, C. (2017) "Linking Data To Understand The Fintech Ecosystem", In SEMANTiCS'17, Amsterdam][semantics-2017-demo-paper]
+* [E. Abi-Lahoud, P.-E. Raoul, and C. Muckley, "Linking Data To Understand The Fintech Ecosystem," in Proceedings of the Posters and Demos Track of the 13th International Conference on Semantic Systems, Amsterdam, The Netherlands, Sep.
+  2017.][semantics-2017-demo-paper]

 ### Slideshows